Landrytido/server/README.md

 ## Import DAVID'S data

+1. Create david account on the frontend !!!!

-1. Go to the backend folder:
+2. Go to the backend folder:
 ```bash
 cd MyWebCompanion-Server-NGQL
 ```

-2. Run the script to import the data:
+3. Run the script to import the data:
 ```bash
 yarn start:cli -- importLegacy -e alexandreartaudperso@gmail.com
 ```